Ryan Giggs: Post-playing career

 In October 2010, Giggs said he would "probably finish [his] career here [Old Trafford]," and that he could not see himself "dropping down leagues and playing at a lesser level."
 He said he wanted to go into coaching, describing the management of Manchester United or Wales as "the two ultimate jobs," and stating that he was halfway through his UEFA 'A' coaching licence.

-Ahead of his testimonial in 2011, Gary Neville said he would spend the proceeds towards a supporters club and hotel near Old Trafford.
-Despite objections from Manchester United, Neville's plans were approved in 2012.
+Gary Neville, ahead of his 2011 testimonial, said he would put the proceeds towards a supporters club and hotel near Old Trafford.
+Trafford Council approved the hotel in 2012 despite objections from Manchester United.
 In 2013, Giggs and Neville launched a hospitality company named GG Hospitality, with plans to build football-themed hotels and cafés around the United Kingdom, initially in Manchester and London.
 The first operation was a football-themed restaurant named Café Football in Stratford, London, which opened in November 2013, with Hotel Football, previously under the guise of the supporters club Neville announced in 2011, scheduled to be opened in late 2014.

 In 2014, it was announced that Giggs, along with former Manchester United players Gary Neville, Paul Scholes, Nicky Butt and Phil Neville, had agreed a deal to purchase Salford City ahead of the 2014–15 season. with plans to get the club to the Football League.
 The group announced they would take part in a special friendly, with Salford facing a Class of '92 team.
 On 22 September, the group agreed to sell a 50% stake in the club to billionaire Peter Lim.

+Giggs was signed as the marquee player of the Mumbai 5s for the inaugural season of the Premier Futsal League; an Indian semi-professional futsal competition.
+He led the team to victory in the final, with Mumbai defeating Kerala 3-2.

 In September 2017, along with former United teammates including Gary Neville, Giggs proposed a university in Greater Manchester, named University Academy 92 which would offer "broader courses than traditional degrees" and attract students who "otherwise might not go on to higher education".

 In November 2017, it was reported that Giggs had signed a consultancy deal with the Promotion Fund of Vietnamese Football Talents FC (PVF).
 The two-year deal would involve making two trips per year to Vietnam.